-The adjustable diameter is the cable gland can be adjusted to fit various sizes of cable.
+- The adjustable diameter is the diameter the cable gland can be adjusted to fit various sizes of cable.

 Cable gland mounting should be chosen based on the pre-existing connections in the system.
 Choices for gland mounting include adhesive or compound, flanged or bolted, threaded or nut mount, welded, and cast.

 Materials of Construction

 Material is a very important specification when selecting a cable gland.
 The common material types available are aluminum, nylon, PTFE, steel, and stainless steel.
 The material should be strong enough to perform for the required time in the application.
 It should also be compatible with the cable material to prevent corrosion, excessive wear, or damages.

 There are several features for cable glands including:

 Fire-stop cable glands are designed to withstand fire propagation through a barrier.